-Dr. Rutt has additional experience working with children, adolescents, and young adults who identify as LGBTQ+.
-Dr. Rutt has participated in multiple trainings following the curriculum of the Safe Zone Project and served as a train-the-trainer for Geisinger Health System’s department of Diversity and Inclusion.
+Dr. Rutt continually works towards expanding on his experience working with LGBTQ+ individuals.
+He has participated in multiple trainings following the curriculum of the Safe Zone Project and served as a train-the-trainer for Geisinger Health System’s department of Diversity and Inclusion.
 In this role, Dr. Rutt co-facilitated multiple Safe Zone/LGBTQ+ trainings at community-based outpatient primary care clinics throughout central and northeastern Pennsylvania.
 Dr. Rutt helped to develop and co-lead a monthly LGBTQ+ support group for adolescents and their caregivers during his time as a postdoctoral fellow.
 In addition, he has extensive experience providing outpatient psychotherapy to LGBTQ+ youths to assist with questions related to gender and sexuality as well as comorbid psychiatric difficulties.

 In addition to clinical responsibilities, Dr. Rutt teaches at the Harvard University Extension School, and has previously held teaching positions at Harvard College where he received the Derek Bok Center for Teaching and Learning Certificate of Distinction in Teaching award.
 Dr. Rutt has been a guest lecturer at multiple colleges and universities, and he has co-authored numerous peer-reviewed journal articles and book chapters on mental health and evidence-based psychotherapy.